zephyrproject-rtos/zephyr/boards/arm/nrf52840_pca10056/doc/index.rst

 .. figure:: img/nrf52840_pca10056.jpg
      :width: 442px
      :align: center
-     :alt: nRF52840 PCA10056 Preview DK
+     :alt: nRF52840 PCA10056 DK

-     nRF52840 PCA10056 Preview DK (Credit: Nordic Semiconductor)
+     nRF52840 PCA10056 DK (Credit: Nordic Semiconductor)

-More information about the board can be found at the `nRF52840 PDK website`_.
+More information about the board can be found at the `nRF52840 DK website`_.
 The `Nordic Semiconductor Infocenter`_ contains the processor's information and the datasheet.

 Hardware
 ********

-nRF52840 PDK has two external oscillators.
+nRF52840 DK has two external oscillators.
 The frequency of the slow clock is 32.768 kHz.
 The frequency of the main clock is 32 MHz.

 Supported Features
 ==================